hphelion/documentation/api.md

 * [Relational Database](/api/dbaas/): API for the HP Cloud Relational Database service; simplifies the creation and management of MySQL database instances.
 * [CDN](/api/CDN/): API for the HP Cloud Content Delivery Network (CDN) service; content inside HP Cloud Object Storage can easily be cached on servers in metropolitan areas all over the world to speed client access to them by removing much of the network latency.
 * [DNS](/api/dns/): API for the HP Cloud Domain Name Service (DNS); enables display and management of DNS records.
+* [Monitoring as a Service (MaaS) v1.1](/api/v13/monitoring/): API for the HP Cloud Monitoring service v1.1; facilitates monitoring of the health and other metrics for the resources in HP Cloud.

 You can also avail yourself of one of the following APIs now in private beta; follow the links to sign up and begin trying them out!

 * [Load Balancer as a Service (LBaaS)](/api/lbaas/): API for the HP Cloud Load Balancer service; facilitates creation and management of load balancers.<br>
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](https://account.hpcloud.com/cases/betarequest/lbaas).
 Service use is free of charge during the private beta period.
-* [Monitoring as a Service (MaaS) v1.1](/api/v13/monitoring/): API for the HP Cloud Monitoring service v1.1; facilitates monitoring of the health and other metrics for the resources in HP Cloud.
-  **Note**: This service requires activation while in private beta; please [request access on our sign-up page](https://account.hpcloud.com/cases/betarequest/maas).
-Service use is free of charge during the private beta period.
-* [Monitoring as a Service (MaaS) v1.0](/api/monitoring/): API for the HP Cloud Monitoring service v1.0; facilitates monitoring of the health and other metrics for the resources in HP Cloud.
-  **Note**: The v1.0 API of the service is now deprecated.
 * [Application Platform as a Service (aPaaS)](/apaas/) - An application platform for development, deployment, and management of cloud applications hosted by HP.
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/PaaS-private-beta-signup).
 Service use is free of charge during the private beta period.
 * [Messaging as a Service (MSGaaS)](/api/msgaas/): API for the HP Cloud Messaging service; provides you with a standards-based, inter-application asynchronous message queuing system with guaranteed first in, first out (FIFO) message delivery in the HP Cloud.